 A Southern master proves that food is too good to forget by dishing out history with every bite.
-Written by Maggie Harney.
 Photography by Katie McGee.

 Authenticity is a word that gets thrown around in the culinary world a great deal—it seems to attach itself to chefs with European culinary degrees, Michelin star reviews and state-of-the-art kitchen grills.
 But Chef Joe Randall is the genuine article: a Pennsylvania-born, trial-by-fire chef who learned Southern cooking by way of his mother’s spoon and his chef-uncle’s playful nudging.
 Today, Chef Joe’s originality is fused with an unassuming culinary mastery, which foregoes intricate presentation to demand an understanding we occasionally overlook—food, above anything else, should taste good.